 You can contact the dispensary by telephone on 01480 860770, press option 2.
-The dispensary is open from 8:00am until 12:30 and 2pm until 6pm Mondays to Fridays with queries relating to medication.
+The dispensary is open from 8:00am until 12:30 and 2pm until 6pm on Tuesday, Thursday and Friday and from 8:00am to 12:30pm on Monday and Wednesday.
 Dispensers need two working days to process repeat prescriptions, to order stock and check medication has been safely and correctly dispensed.

 Repeat prescriptions can be ordered in the following ways: